rigz-lang/rigz/docs/instructions.md

 Halt the VM and return the value from Register

+## Puts

+Print a list of values, separated by a comma with a trailing newline

+### Arguments:
+args - The values to print

+## Log

+Log a template string followed by a list of values, requires `enable_logging` to be set.
+Disabled by default.

+### Arguments:
+level - log level (uses log built-ins) args - The values to log

 ### Arguments:
 Register - The register to return a value from